remnrem/luna-doc/docs/ref/artifacts.md

 more than 2.5 times the local average (from the sliding window) or the beta power is more than 2.0 times the local average.

+<h3>Methods</h3>

+The artifact detection algorithm of Buckelmueller et al. (2006) is applied per channel.
+For each 30-second epoch, spectral power in the delta band (0.6–4.6 Hz) and beta band (40–60 Hz) is estimated using Welch's method on ten 4-second non-overlapping windows.
+Each epoch is then compared to a local reference derived from a sliding window of 15 surrounding epochs; an epoch is flagged as artifactual if its delta power exceeds 2.5 times the local average or its beta power exceeds 2.0 times the local average.
+This local-reference design makes the method robust to gradual drifts in signal level while remaining sensitive to transient power bursts characteristic of EEG artifacts.

 <h3>Parameters</h3>

 | Parameter | Example | Description |